Speed to Market (EX) Task Force

 The mission of the Speed to Market (EX) Task Force is to serve as the NAIC focal point for modernization of the insurance product filing and review processes.
-The Task Force will monitor the development and implementation of speed to market operational efficiencies and will support the development of national standards in conjunction with the IIPRC.
-The Task Force will also provide support to the IIPRC for initiatives that require uniformity and policy changes within the states.
+The Task Force will monitor the development and implementation of speed to market efficiencies and SERFF.
+The Task Force will also provide support to the IIPRC for initiatives that require uniformity and policy changes within the states, where necessary.

 Ongoing Support of NAIC Programs, Products or Services

 - Provide a forum for the review, discussion and recommendation regarding rate and form filing needs as impacted by the federal Patient Protection and Affordable Care Act (PPACA).—Essential

 - Provide policy support and guidance regarding SERFF enhancements necessary for the states to comply with state law, federal law and/or contractual obligations.

-- Provide a forum for discussing product filing issues related to the U.S.Department of Health and Human Services (HHS) and U.S. Center for Consumer Information and Insurance Oversight (CCIIO) activity.
+- Provide a forum for discussing product filing issues related to the U.S.Department of Health and Human Services (HHS) and the U.S. Center for Consumer Information and Insurance Oversight (CCIIO) activity.

 - Provide input and guidance to other NAIC committees related to the ACA.

 - Provide direction to, receive input from and hear reports concerning the SERFF Advisory Board activity related to SERFF.—Essential

 - Provide direction to the NAIC staff regarding SERFF functionality, development and enhancements.—Essential